Should business be aware of any tax implications of the new Belgian Code for Companies and Associations?

 Due to the abolishment of the share capital-concept, there will also no longer be a ‘capital reduction decision’ for these companies in the future.
 There will only be decided upon a ‘distribution of fund to the shareholders’.
 Since the tax consequences are different for a repayment of fiscal capital compared to a distribution of profits, it might be appropriate for the company to explicitly mention in its decision to distribute fund to what the distribution relates.

-Tax implication of a repurchase of own share > 20% of capital
+Tax implications of a repurchase of own share > 20% of capital

 Under the current/former Belgian Companies Code (BCC), the nominal value of the repurchased shares may not exceed 20% of the issued capital.
 This 20% threshold is abolished under the BCCA.
 However, in order to ensure fiscal neutrality, the 20% is maintained for corporate income tax purposes.
 If own shares representing more than 20% of the capital are repurchased, shares above that limit are thus deemed to be cancelled immediately, with the redemption bonus being treated as a distributed dividend.
 Withholding tax will then become due unless an exemption applies.
 The company has the possibility though to indicate the shares that are deemed to have been cancelled.